 Matthew Thomas Ryan was born on May 17, 1985 and graduated from William Penn Charter School in Philadelphia, PA.
 He started the season finale as a redshirt freshman.
 He played a total of 7 games that year, and completed 35 of 71 passes (49.3%) for 350 yards, 2 touchdowns, and 3 interceptions.
 As a sophomore, he started 5 of 10 games, completing 121 of 195 passes (62.1%) for 1514 yards, 8 touchdowns, 5 interceptions, and also rushed for 5 more scores.
 As a junior, he started 12 of 12 games and earned 1st team All-ACC honors.
 He completed 263 of 427 passes (61.6%) for 2942 yards, 15 touchdowns, and 10 interceptions.
 He also rushed for 4 more touchdowns.
 As a senior, he earned 1st team All-ACC honors once more and also placed 7th in the Heisman Trophy voting.
 He completed 388 of 654 passes (59.3%) for 4507 yards, 31 touchdowns, 19 interceptions, and also added 2 more rushing touchdowns.
 He compiled a 25-7 record as a starter at Boston College.
 He was selected by the Atlanta Falcons in the first round (3rd overall) of the 2008 NFL Draft.
-He was voted to the NFC Pro Bowl team in 2010 and 2012.
+He was voted to the Pro Bowl team in 2010, 2012 and 2014.

 Signed by Atlanta Falcons on May 20, 2008 ...
 Signed by Falcons to a contract extension on July 25, 2013.